KenYew/python-playground/README.md

 ✅ **ITERATIVELY IN-PLACE:**
 - Initialise currentNode = head, iterate through the linkedList while keeping track of nextDistinctNode = currentNode.next
-- While nextDistinctNode.value == currentNode.value, keep moving nextDistinctNode = nextDistinctNode.next until nextDistinctNode is positioned on a non-equal distinct value to currentNode.value.
+- While nextDistinctNode.value == currentNode.value, keep moving nextDistinctNode = nextDistinctNode.next until nextDistinctNode is positioned on a distinct value not equal to currentNode.value.
 - Then, connect currentNode.next to point to nextDistinctNode and update currentNode to be nextDistinctNode (this bypasses all the equal value nodes).

 ---